openknowledge/workshop-cloud/README.md

 ## Step 3: Platform as a Service (PaaS)

-In the last exercise, we used a managed service called AppRunner to easily deploy our backend service and make it scalable.
+During the last exercise, we used a managed service called AppRunner to easily deploy our backend service and make it scalable.
 The AppRunner service has relieved us of the task of setting up and connecting a number of internal AWS components, saving us a lot of time and effort.

-In this exercise, we will also use the feature that the AppRunner service automatically recognises changes to the deployed backend service and triggers a redeployment.
-We are expanding our backend service with a permanent NoSQL data storage ([DynamoDB](https://aws.amazon.com/de/dynamodb/)) and are converting the Spring-Boot application so that the data of the ok-Forum service is persisted there.
+In this exercise, we will get to know an additional feature of that the AppRunner service: The ability to automatically detect changes to the deployed backend service and to trigger a redeployment.

+So, let us change our backend service!
+We will expand our backend with a permanent NoSQL data storage ([DynamoDB](https://aws.amazon.com/de/dynamodb/)) instead of using an in-memory storage.

 During this exercise you will:

 - Log into the AWS Cloud via AWS management console
-- Create a dynamoDB table
+- Create a DynamoDB table
 - Update backend service and related docker image
 - Update docker image in ECR
 - Change configuration of AppRunner

 ### Log into the AWS Cloud

+**Note**: This step is only necessary if you are not already logged in.

 First of all we have to connect to the AWS Cloud: